Sign up now for FREE to read our insider reviews in full Sign Up Now

 Academics and university destinations

-The brilliant STEM building – opened by Professor Robert Winston in 2016 – has really inspired Heathfield’s pupils – and photography has also captured imaginations both at GCSE and A-level.
-Standards in art are impressive across the board with girls heading to Parsons School of Design in New York or the London College of Fashion.
-Other leavers head to a wide range of courses and destinations from the USA and Edinburgh to Spain and Salford – given that there’s no such thing as a typical pupil at Heathfield, it stands to reason that there’s no such thing as a typical destination either.
+Leavers head to a wide range of courses and destinations from the USA and Durham to Paris and Exeter – given that there’s no such thing as a typical pupil at Heathfield, it stands to reason that there’s no such thing as a typical course or destination either.

 Co-curricular

-We are told that boarding has ‘dramatically shifted culturally’.
-Whilst full boarding is still popular, weekly boarding is on the increase and the two lower years are now a 60/40 split with day pupils.
-In Form III (Year 9), many of the girls transition to boarding.
-We love the flexibility: there are already four exeats a term, with parents welcome to take their daughters out for supper or to pop in to celebrate birthdays (plus extra leniency for Years 7 and 8 as they settle in), and girls are also allowed to stay over during exeats, adding scope for day pupils to try out sleeping away from home, and more options for overseas parents.
-From September 2022, weekly boarding is available too.
+There are four exeats a term, with parents welcome to take their daughters out for supper or to pop in to celebrate birthdays (plus extra leniency for Years 7 and 8 as they settle in), and girls are also allowed to stay over during exeats, adding scope for day pupils to try out sleeping away from home, and more options for overseas parents.

-School community
+Heathfield School community

 Chapel takes place three times a week – a good time for quiet reflection and an opportunity for the entire Heathfield community to come together (everyone takes part in the ceremony, whatever their beliefs).
+We found it rather charming that each leaver has her name engraved on a pew, and many of the old girls like to sit by their names when visiting.

 And finally....

 Heathfield old girls (affectionately known as HOGs) are a strong and remarkable bunch of women and their ongoing links with each other is evidence that girls make lifelong friendships here.
-There's a lovely balance between learning to soar academically and socially (socials are an important part of life, with Papplewick and Sunningdale in younger years, then Eton, Harrow and Radley) and there are community outreach initiatives, mentoring schemes with local business leaders and alumni and a bespoke leadership programme helping to teach children how to be the catalysts for change and shape their own worlds.
+There's a lovely balance between learning to soar academically and socially (socials are an important part of life, with Papplewick and Sunningdale in younger years, then Eton and Harrow) and there are community outreach initiatives, mentoring schemes with local business leaders and alumni and a bespoke leadership programme helping to teach children how to be the catalysts for change and shape their own worlds.
 If you’re looking for a school where pupils are educated academically, personally, socially and emotionally in an environment that puts girls’ needs first, then look no further.

 Gallery See All